 While we are happy about the interest in the Gentleman’s Gazette and our reviews, I sometimes read these requests with a benevolent smile.
 Many of these products are absolutely not what we are about – neither the style, nor the quality of our niche.
 For example, recently we were invited to review construction work gear, green, red & white striped tuxedo shirts, and bracelets for women.

 These are easy requests to decline.
 On the flip side, there are brands that produce high quality goods, but they happen to be too rugged or design-y to be featured on the Gentleman’s Gazette.
-I always take the time to explain why it’s in our mutual best interests to not review their product.

 Then there are the products that match our concept well, but it turns out that the quality is not to our liking.
 Seams are sewn crookedly, the leather or the fabric is below average, or the product fails quickly under average use.